I Am Over 40. Is It Time for a Facelift?

 Make your face look years younger

 No two people in their 40s are the same, and their own level of satisfaction with how they are aging isn’t either.
 Luckily, there are many facelift options in the New Orleans area from which to choose.
-Start by scheduling a consultation with Dr. Jules Walters at Walters Plastic Surgery in Metairie, LA to find out which surgical facial rejuvenation procedure is best for you at this time in your life.
+Start by scheduling a consultation with Dr. Jules Walters at Dr. Jules Walters in Metairie, LA to find out which surgical facial rejuvenation procedure is best for you at this time in your life.
 You can begin your journey toward a younger-looking appearance today.